LAW 640: Community Development Clinic

 Prerequisite: 30 units completed; Pre or Corequisite: LAW 525 and LAW 585.

-Students, supervised by a law school professor, spend one semester representing small businesses and non-profit organizations in the South Coast area of Massachusetts.
-Work includes drafting corporate documents, preparing state and federal filings, conducting legal audits, researching legal issues, and reviewing contracts.
-Students may also have the opportunity to research new developments in the law and make presentations to the board of directors and employees of nonprofit organizations.
-Students will also study the law of, and assist clients engaging in, small for-profit business activity.
-Clinic students attend a weekly two-hour seminar that will provide training in the relevant legal topics, as well as in practical legal skills such as legal drafting and public speaking skills.
-Students will also reflect on and consider ethical and other issues arising in practice.
+Students, supervised by a law school professor, spend one semester representing entrepreneurs, small businesses and non-profit organizations in the South Coast area of Massachusetts.
+Work may include drafting corporate documents, preparing state and federal filings, conducting legal audits, researching legal issues, and reviewing contracts.
+Students may also research new developments in the law and make presentations to the appropriate clients, their boards of directors, and community audiences.
+Clinic students attend a weekly two-hour seminar that will provide training in the relevant legal topics, as well as in practical legal skills.
+Students will reflect on and consider ethical and other issues arising in practice.
 Students will average 10 hours weekly on their clinical work.
-Graded.
+In addition, this course affords students an opportunity for the development of a professional identity.
+Professional identity focuses on what it means to be a lawyer and the special obligations lawyers have to their clients and society.
+The development of professional identity involves an intentional exploration of the values, guiding principles, and well-being practices considered foundational to successful legal practice.

 |MON TUE WED THU FRI SAT||6:00 PM EDT||7:55 PM EDT||Law School 117|